-Description Effective for financial periods beginning on or after MFRS 17: Insurance Contracts 1 January 2023 Amendments to MFRS 17: Insurance Contracts 1 January 2023 Amendment to MFRS 17: Initial Application of MFRS 17 and MFRS 9 - Comparative Information 1 January 2023 Amendments to MFRS 101: Disclosure of Accounting Policies 1 January 2023 Amendments to MFRS 108: Definition of Accounting Estimates 1 January 2023 Amendments to MFRS 112: Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 Amendments to MFRS 112: International Tax Reform - Pillar Two Model Rules 1 January 2023 b.
-Amendments to standards issued but not yet effective
+Description Effective for financial periods beginning on or after MFRS 17: Insurance Contracts 1 January 2023 Amendments to MFRS 17: Insurance Contracts 1 January 2023 Amendment to MFRS 17: Initial Application of MFRS 17 and MFRS 9 - Comparative Information 1 January 2023 Amendments to MFRS 101: Disclosure of Accounting Policies 1 January 2023 Amendments to MFRS 108: Definition of Accounting Estimates Amendments to MFRS 112: Deferred Tax related to Assets and 1 January 2023 Liabilities arising from a Single Transaction Amendments to MFRS 112: International Tax Reform - Pillar 1 January 2023 Two Model Rules 1 January 2023 a.
+Basis of accounting (contd.)